horstjens/ThePythonGameBook/goblindice001.rst

      combat_round_counter = 0

-If you have read the instructions above you have basically read a program (that is a set of instructions) and you could now simulate Gruntys combat performance by using those instructions, a pair of dice and paper and pen to keep track of combat rounds and hitpoints.
+Those instructions above are already a program (that is a set of instructions).
+To simulate Gruntys combat performance only those instructions, some dice and paper and pen to keep track of combat rounds and hitpoints are needed.

-To let a computer do this task instead, a set of commands and concepts is necessary:
+To let a computer do this task instead, knowlede of an additional  set of commands and concepts is necessary:

   * :term:`Variables`: numbers that can have different values over time, like the testdummys hitpoints or the round counter